StampyAI/stampy-ui/README.md

 ## Deployment

-Use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to build and deploy your application to Cloudflare Workers.
+1. Use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) to build and deploy your application to Cloudflare Workers.
 If you don't have it yet, follow [the installation guide](https://developers.cloudflare.com/workers/cli-wrangler/install-update) to get it setup.
 Be sure to [authenticate the CLI](https://developers.cloudflare.com/workers/cli-wrangler/authentication) as well.

    If you don't already have an account, then [create a cloudflare account here](https://dash.cloudflare.com/sign-up) and after verifying your email address with Cloudflare, go to your dashboard and set up your free custom Cloudflare Workers subdomain.

-- Create a namespace STAMPY_KV
+2. Create a KV (key-value store) namespace `STAMPY_KV` in https://dash.cloudflare.com/ -> Workers -> KV section.

-- Update wrangler.toml with your Cloudflare account number and STAMPY_KV id
+3. Copy `wrangler.toml.template` to `wrangler.toml` and insert your account id and KV id.

-Once that's done, you should be able to deploy your app:
+4. Once that's done, you should be able to deploy your app:

 ```sh
 npm run deploy